 Now, it’s important to note that tubes behave differently depending on the way the tube amplifier is designed.
-The above is a simple example and may not explain how all tube amplifiers behave.
+The above is a simple example and may not explain how all-tube amplifiers behave.
 You can also have single tube amplifiers without a driver tube.

-What is an Instrument Headphone Amp?
+What is an instrument headphone amp?

-An instrument headphone amp is used as a replacement for instruments which typically require external amplification to operate.
+An instrument headphone amp is used as a replacement for instruments that typically require external amplification to operate.
 Electric and bass guitars being prime examples.
 Instead of using a big guitar or bass amp, which is obviously bulky and noisy, the musician can play their instrument using a headphone amp connected to their headphones.

 Instrument headphone amps are especially useful for musicians who want to practice but don’t have an amp or, can’t make too much of a noise.

-What is a Headphone Mixer Amp?
+What is a headphone mixer amp?